bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 Review the `sample.yaml` file to see what it is doing.
 There is a single upstream service defined to be `httpbin.org`, and a single route `$NAME.api.gov.bc.ca` that passes all `GET` requests to the upstream service.

-> To view common plugin config go to [Common Controls](../gateway-plugins/COMMON-CONFIG.md)
+> To view common plugin configuration go to [Common Controls](../gateway-plugins/COMMON-CONFIG.md)

-> To view some other plugin navigation to `Gateway > Plugins`.
+> To learn about other available plugins, navigate to `Gateway > Plugins`.

 > **Declarative Config** Behind the scenes, DecK is used to sync your configuration with Kong.
 For reference: https://docs.konghq.com/deck/overview/

 > **Splitting Your Config:** A namespace `tag` with the format `ns.$NS` is mandatory for each service/route/plugin.
 But if you have separate pipelines for your environments (i.e./ dev, test and prod), you can split your configuration and update the `tags` with the qualifier.
 So for example, you can use a tag `ns.$NS.dev` to sync Kong configuration for `dev` Service and Routes only.

-> **Upstream Services on OCP4:** If your service is running on OCP4, you should specify the Kubernetes Service in the `Service.host`.
+> **Upstream Services on OCP Silver Cluster:** If your service is running on OCP4, you should specify the Kubernetes Service in the `Service.host`.
 It must have the format: `<name>.<ocp-namespace>.svc`.
 Also make sure your `Service.port` matches your Kubernetes Service Port.
 Any Security Policies for egress from the Gateway will be setup automatically on the API Gateway side.
+>
-> The Aporeto Network Security Policies are being removed in favor of the Kubernetes Security Policies (KSP).
-You will need to create a KSP on your side looking something like this to allow the Gateway's test and prod environments to route traffic to your API:
+> You will need to create a Network Policy on your side looking something like this to allow the Gateway's test and prod environments to route traffic to your API:

 ```yaml
 kind: NetworkPolicy